yzhilong/tp/docs/UserGuide.md

 * A game entry can have any number of TAGS (including 0).
 If you want to add multiple tags, follow the format of `/tag TAG_1, TAG_2, TAG_3, ...` where each tag is separated by a comma.
   * eg. `/tag drunk,lucky`
-* Please refer to [GameEntry Fields](#gameentry-Fields) for specific notes on the formats of arguments.
+* Please refer to [GameEntry Fields](#gameentry-Fields) for specific notes on the formats of the parameters.